2112 (song): Composition

-Lyricist/drummer Neil Peart is credited in the liner notes as acknowledging "the genius of Ayn Rand."
+Lyricist/drummer Neil Peart is credited in the liner notes as acknowledging "the genius of Ayn Rand" (though the 1997 remaster acknowledges "genus" rather than genius).
 Neil Peart explained the influence that she had on his music, saying in a 1991 "Rockline" interview:

-I Overture
+I: "Overture"

 The "sci-fi" sounds in the beginning of the song were created using an ARP Odyssey synthesizer and an Echoplex tape delay.
 On the "2112 / Moving Pictures" episode of the documentary series Classic Albums, producer Terry Brown states the synth intro is composed of various parts played by Hugh Syme that were put together in a collage.
 This part musically foreshadows the rest of the song—incorporating movements from "The Temples of Syrinx", "Presentation", "Oracle: The Dream", and "Soliloquy"—as well as a guitar adaptation of Tchaikovsky's 1812 Overture.
 Its sole lyric, at the end, "And the meek shall inherit the Earth", is a reference to the Beatitudes of the New Testament and Psalm 37:11.

-II The Temples of Syrinx
+II: "The Temples of Syrinx"

 The song introduces life within the "Solar Federation" under control of the "Priests of the Temples of Syrinx".
 The computerized nature of The Priests' system was a concept envisioned by Neil Peart in the 1970s.

 It was released as a single, and Record World said that Rush's "brand of hard, heavy metal, as put forth in this rocker, should soon find a place on the pop airwaves."

-III Discovery
+III: "Discovery"

 The Protagonist finds a guitar in a cave by a waterfall.
 He figures out how to tune and play it, enabling him to make his own music.
 He states "How different it could be from the music of the Temples."
 He decides to perform it before the Priests, believing they will "praise my name" for letting "[the people] make their own music".
 In this song, guitarist Alex Lifeson builds up from simple open string guitar playing into increasingly complex patterns and chords, showing the man's progress as he teaches himself to play the guitar.
-Printed on the album were the lyrics "Chords that build high like a mountain" and Geddy sang it this way for the 1996 live album, but the original recorded lyrics were "sounds" instead of "chords" ("sounds that build...").
+Printed on the album were the lyrics "Chords that build high like a mountain" and Geddy Lee sang it this way for the 1996 live album, but the original recorded lyrics were "sounds" instead of "chords" ("sounds that build...").

-IV Presentation
+IV: "Presentation"

 The Protagonist performs before the Priests, but they tell him that "we have no need for ancient ways", and dismiss the instrument as a "silly whim" that "doesn't fit the plan".
 The Protagonist tries to explain, "our world could use this beauty; just think what we might do".
 However, the Priests tell him, "Don't annoy us further."
 Vocalist/bassist Geddy Lee and guitarist Alex Lifeson alternately represent the Protagonist with gentle, low-pitched vocals and clean guitar, and the Priests with high-pitched vocals and distorted, hard rock guitar.
-The song ends with a guitar solo.
+The song ends with a guitar solo, which represents the Priests destroying the guitar.